abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • December 2002

-Under the Bodhi tree the Buddha’s response to death—in the form of Māra’s threats, cajolings, temptations, and attempts to cause doubts—his response was not life-affirmation, going into a deep state of concentration to evade Māra, blasting him with a *vajra* bolt, trying to be reasonable and negotiate on Māra’s terms, or trying to justify himself.
+Under the Bodhi tree the Buddha’s response to death—in the form of Māra’s threats, cajolings, temptations, and attempts to cause doubts—was not life-affirmation, going into a deep state of concentration to evade Māra, blasting him with a *vajra* bolt, trying to be reasonable and negotiate on Māra’s terms, or trying to justify himself.
 Instead, the Buddha’s response was a fearless wakefulness.
 Almost invariably, throughout the accounts of the Buddha’s meetings with Māra, as soon as he is aware of the malefactor’s presence, he says: “I know you, Māra.”
 And the game is over.

 Maybe this is a myth or maybe not, but such tales maintain their power through their congruity with truth as we experience it.
 When Māra knows the Buddha has seen the hook inside the bait, he knows his victim is not going to bite.
 Māra is defeated in that gesture of knowing.
-This suggests that the opposite of death is not birth, life-affirmation, or the destruction of death, but rather the opposite of death is wakefulness.
+This suggests that the opposite of death is not birth, life-affirmation, or the destruction of death.
+Rather, the opposite of death is wakefulness.

 Perhaps the most meaningful way of considering the encounters between the Buddha and Māra is to regard them as depicting the arising of